CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 }
 ```

-**DOMContentLoaded** - Occurs when the web view has finished parsing the current HTML content.
+The **DOMContentLoaded** event is raised when the web view has finished parsing the current HTML content.

 ```csharp
 webView1.DOMContentLoaded += webView1_DOMContentLoaded;